SILSDA MAXIMISING

 The SILSDA Maximising SIL Impact 2025 Conferences which accompany Bridging Impact Housing Solutions 2025 Conference -

-SDA & Community in Perth, Melbourne, and Gold Coast are pivotal events designed to address the unique challenges and opportunities within the Supported Independent Living (SIL) and social housing sectors, while ensuring compliance with all relevant regulations during critical transitions.
+SDA & Community in Perth, (Perth is now complete) Melbourne, and Brisbane are pivotal events designed to address the unique challenges and opportunities within the Supported Independent Living (SIL) and social housing sectors, while ensuring compliance with all relevant regulations during critical transitions.

 Hosted and produced by NDISDA SDA Housing and Disability in collaboration with the Impact Housing National Strategic Alliance, these summits will equip stakeholders with the knowledge and tools to deliver sustainable, high-quality housing and care solutions for vulnerable populations, while remaining fully compliant in all aspects of service delivery.